deep-introspection/OpenBCI_Processing/README.md

-# Modified version of the OpenBCI GUI for OSC control and Spectrum output in a CSV file.
+# OpenBCI-GUI MOD. with OSC control

 Edit the "selectedFreqBands.txt" file for defining your frequency bands of interest (allow gain and min/max ajustement).

-OSC are sent to port 12000 at: /openbci/chan{channel name}/{frequency band name}
+OSC values are sent to port 12000 at: /openbci/chan{channel name}/{frequency band name}

+Included:
-Include PureData patch for DMX manipulation and OSCulator patch to monitor values.
+- a PureData patch for DMX manipulation
+- OSCulator patch to monitor values.

-Contact: Guillaume Dumas @ guillaume@hackyourphd.org
+-
+Contact/Questions: Guillaume Dumas, deep[at]introspection.eu

 Below is the original README.md